top of page

 Article I: Mission Statement

 SkillsUSA Massachusetts Alumni & Friends Association was established to support educational programs in the state of Massachusetts revolving around SkillsUSA.
-SkillsUSA Massachusetts Alumni & Friends Association strives to engage students, alumni, schools, business & industry and leaders in the state of Massachusetts to take part in educational activities and possible sponsorships.
+SkillsUSA Massachusetts Alumni & Friends Association strives to engage students, alumni, schools, and business & industry leaders in the state of Massachusetts to take part in educational activities and possible sponsorships.

 Article II: Membership